 James P. Moriarty

-I want to thank James’ nephew, Randy, for providing this information and photos of his uncle.
+I want to thank James’ nephew, Randy, for providing the information and photos for this tribute.